 For early summer in 2020, I felt this was a great way to get outdoors, travel, and still stay socially distant from others around us.
 We likely could have found a cheaper campground, but we wanted a water view on short notice, so I didn’t spend as much time hunting down a site as I could have.
 State parks for one will be less costly.

 Picking up the RV

 When you’re ready to pick up your RV, you’ll have forms to go over with the owner.
-The owner will take you through any existing damage, show you how to operate key elements, like hookups, as well as any tips and tricks you may need to know about the rental.
+The owner will take you through any existing damage, and show you how to operate key elements, like hookups, as well as any tips and tricks you may need to know about the rental.

-These departure form, as well as a pre-arrival checklist, is located in your dashboard.
+These departure forms, as well as a pre-arrival checklist, are located in your dashboard.
 The pre-arrival checklist lets you know what the owner has done prior to you picking up the camper.